 What are the driver’s licence and vehicle registration requirements when moving to British Columbia?

 British Columbia’s mandatory auto insurance is provided exclusively by ICBC (Insurance Corporation of British Columbia) — a government Crown corporation that is BC’s only provider of mandatory basic auto insurance, with no private market alternative for the mandatory coverage.
 ICBC also handles driver licensing and vehicle registration through its service centres and the province-wide Autoplan broker network.
 New BC residents must obtain a BC driver’s licence within 90 days of establishing residency; most Canadian provincial licences exchange fully without a knowledge or road test.
-Out-of-province vehicles must be registered in BC within 90 days; Autoplan basic and optional coverage (collision, comprehensive, extended liability) are arranged through ICBC or licensed Autoplan brokers.
+Out-of-province vehicles must be registered, licensed, and insured in BC within 30 days — a tighter deadline than the licence window; Autoplan basic and optional coverage (collision, comprehensive, extended liability) are arranged through ICBC or licensed Autoplan brokers.
 Mountain highway winter tire requirements: BC mandates winter tires from October 1 to April 30 on designated mountain and highway routes (the Coquihalla, Trans-Canada through the Fraser Canyon, and others) — a more stringent requirement than most Canadian provinces.

 How does BC’s MSP health insurance work for new residents?

 The BC Medical Services Plan (MSP) provides universal health coverage for BC residents — hospital services, physician visits, specialist consultations, and most diagnostic services are covered without direct cost.
 BC eliminated monthly MSP premiums in 2020; health coverage is now funded entirely through general taxation with no monthly bill.
-New Canadian interprovincial residents are covered immediately upon establishing BC residency — there is no 3-month waiting period for most Canadian provincial transfers.
-Enrol online at hibc.gov.bc.ca or by phone through Health Insurance BC within 90 days.
+MSP coverage begins after a standard wait period — the balance of the month you establish residency plus the following two months — but if you are moving from another Canadian province, your former provincial plan covers you through that wait so there is no gap.
+Apply online at hibc.gov.bc.ca or by phone through Health Insurance BC as soon as you arrive.
 MSP does not cover: prescription drugs (Fair PharmaCare provides income-tested drug benefits for eligible residents at gov.bc.ca/fairpharmacare), dental services, vision care, physiotherapy, chiropractic, or ambulance services — private insurance or out-of-pocket payment is required for these.

 What is British Columbia’s tech and creative industry employment base?

 Vancouver’s technology sector is Canada’s second-largest tech hub after Toronto-Waterloo.
-Amazon, Microsoft, Apple, Electronic Arts, Hootsuite, and Slack all have significant Vancouver operations alongside hundreds of video game studios that make Vancouver one of the world’s most significant game development cities.
-Metro Vancouver is North America’s third-largest film and television production centre (after Los Angeles and New York) — Sony Pictures Imageworks, MPC, and Image Engine anchor the visual effects sector; BC’s creative economy tax credits, diverse filming locations, skilled local crews, and the USD/CAD exchange rate advantage sustain sustained production activity.
+Amazon, Microsoft, Apple, Electronic Arts, Hootsuite, and Slack all run sizeable operations here, alongside hundreds of video game studios that rank the city among the world’s leading game-development centres.
+Metro Vancouver is North America’s third-largest film and television production centre (after Los Angeles and New York) — Sony Pictures Imageworks, MPC, and Image Engine anchor the visual effects sector; BC’s creative economy tax credits, diverse filming locations, skilled local crews, and the USD/CAD exchange rate advantage sustain a high level of production activity year-round.
 LNG Canada’s export terminal at Kitimat (the largest private sector investment in Canadian history at over CAD $40 billion) anchors BC’s LNG sector alongside the Coastal GasLink pipeline.
 The tourism and hospitality sector (Whistler, Vancouver, Victoria, the Inside Passage cruise industry) is a major year-round employer throughout the province.

 What are BC’s top schools and universities?